 While polar bears swim in and hunt from open water, they spend less time in the water than most marine mammals.
 Stirling (1974) reported that polar bears observed near Devon Island during late July and early August spent 4.1 percent of their time swimming and an additional 0.7 percent engaged in aquatic stalking of prey.
 More recently, application of tags equipped with time-depth recorders indicate that aquatic activity of polar bears is greater than was previously thought.
 In a study published by Lone et al. (2018), 75 percent of polar bears swam daily during open-water months, with animals spending 9.4 percent of their time in July in the water.
-Both coastal- and packice-dwelling animals were tagged, and there were no significant differences in the time spent in the water by animals in the two different habitat types.
+Both coastal- and pack-ice-dwelling animals were tagged, and there were no significant differences in the time spent in the water by animals in the two different habitat types.
 While polar bears typically swim with their ears above water, Lone et al. (2018) found polar bears in this study that were fitted with depth recorders (n=6) spent approximately 24 percent of their time in the water with their head underwater.
+Thus, for the individuals followed as a part of the study, an average of 2.2 percent of the day, or 31 minutes, were spent with their heads underwater.